mgmarlow/mgmarlow.github.io/content/articles/2019-08-18-understanding-useselector-memoization/index.md

 This is not the case for the `SnackList` component.
-Since `useSelector` is configured to grab the entire `snacks` object off state, any change to the `snacks` state has React Redux comparing equality:
-`state.snacks === prevState.snacks`.
+Since `useSelector` is configured to grab the entire `snacks` object off state, any change to the `snacks` state has React Redux comparing equality with `state.snacks === prevState.snacks`.
 Given that Redux creates a new object from every reducer function, this equality check will always result in `false`, as the references for `state` and `prevState` are not the same.

-So even though an identical value is being pushed into the store, our use of `useSelector` is not able to detect that the values are the same since the object reference is different.
+Even though an identical value is being pushed into the store, our use of `useSelector` is not able to detect that the values are the same since the object reference is different.

+## Fixing Unnecessary Renders

-This is exactly the sort of performance optimization that the React Redux documentation is referring to.
-Fortunately, they provide an alternative equality comparison function, `shallowEqual`.
+The `SnackList` example is the exact sort of performance optimization that the React Redux documentation is referring to.
+Fortunately, they provide an alternative equality comparison function: `shallowEqual`.
 Let's run through a few `useSelector` cases using the above state shape:

 ```jsx